Digital Surveillance Policy for Securing Smart City

 Surat City is a case in point to understand how video surveillance can be effectively used for citizen service.
 It is the only city in India which has deployed 104 state-of-the-art cameras in 23 locations and is planning to deploy many more.
 This makes Surat the first Indian city to have a modern, real-time CCTV system, with eye-tracking software and night vision cameras, along with intense data analysis capabilities that older systems lack.
 Surat also has the largest video wall in the country, measuring 280 square feet, to supervise videos generated by the surveillance cameras.
 Similar systems are planned for cities across India, from Delhi to Punjab, even those that already have older CCTV programs in place.

 But like with all technologies, this might also have a downside.
 Smart cities will generate enormous amounts of sensitive data.
 Securing that data and preventing it from privacy breaches will be a challenge.
-However, there are measures by which data can be ensured.
+However, there are measures by which data security can be ensured.

 To standardize video surveillance of smart cities, there should be " Digital Surveillance Policy" at a National Level to standardize the use of surveillance information in the city.
 This policy should cover the following aspects: